-Certain stern drive and inboard engines utilize a raw water cooling system.
+Certain stern drive engines utilize a raw water cooling system.
 This cooling system is a seawater system.
-Seawater (raw) water is taken in through water inlets on the both sides of the lower gear unit of the stern drives models or by thru-hull intake scoops with strainers (inboards).
+Seawater (raw) water is taken in through water inlets on the both sides of the lower gear unit of the stern drives models.
 Water pumped to the engine by the seawater pump is circulated through the engine by the engine circulating pump.
 A thermostat controls the engine operating temperature by determining the amount of water to be taken in, recirculated and discharged.
 On stern drive models, the water is discharged through an idle exhaust relief and the exhaust through the propeller hub.
-Inboard models expel water and exhaust through exhaust ports.
 A temperature gauge(s) located on your instrument panel monitors engine(s) temperatures.